natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 ## Virtual Network

-The test VM we just created was using the "user networking" backend type.
+As mentioned before, the test VM we just created is using the "user networking" backend type.
 This backend is great for testing, but has poor performance and isolates each VM to its own network.
-So if we had multiple VMs, they would not be able to reach each other.
-We ultimately want to create a cluster of VMs running on a single virtual network, so we therefore need to use a different networking backend.
+We want to create a cluster of VMs running on a single virtual network, so we therefore need to use a different networking backend.

-Let's take a looking at that architecture diagram again:
+Let's take a looking at that diagram again:

 ![[self-managed-k8s-architecture.excalidraw]]

 There are four core networking components:
-1. The bridge device `br0` acts as a virtual switch that our VMs are all plugged into, forming the virtual LAN.
+1. The bridge device `br0` acts as a virtual switch that our VMs are all plugged into, forming a virtual LAN.
 2. Each VM has its own TAP device connected to it.
 The TAP device is then "plugged into" the bridge and forwards packets across the VM's virtual network interface card.
-4. A `dnsmasq` daemon which assigns IP addresses to the nodes.
+4. A `dnsmasq` daemon running as a DHCP server assigns IP addresses to the nodes.
 5. An `iptables` rule that makes `br0` act like a NAT router, allowing nodes to access the internet.

 Let's create the virtual bridge device using the `ip` command, assign it the IP address `10.0.0.0/24`, and bring it online: